QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/ci/index.md

 #### Isolation

-Continuous workflow can work in isolated reproducible environment, hence ensuring that the code do work on other machines.
+Continuous workflow can work in isolated and reproducible environments, ensuring that the code does work on other machines.

 #### Save time

-It may take some time to implement complex CI/CD workflows, but once implemented, it reduces the time taken to manually perform tasks that could be automated.
+It may take some time to implement complex CI/CD workflows, but once implemented, they reduce the time taken to manually perform tasks that could be automated.
 </div></div>

 <hr class="sep-both">